Helpoort gate

 The only city gate still present in Maastricht and also the oldest city gate in the Netherlands.

-The Helpoort gate is part of the first city wall, which was built after Henry I, Duke of Brabant, authorised it in April 1229.
-It is the only city gate still present in Maastricht and also the oldest city gate in the Netherlands.
-The gate was used as a defensive structure for about two centuries.
-It lost this function when the Nieuwstad, the area south of the gate, was walled off (second half of the 15th century).
-After that time, the gate was still used for various purposes: meeting place of the cloth makers or fullers, harness house, powder magazine and residence.
+The Helpoort is part of the city's first city wall, built by special permission of the Duke of Brabant, Hendrik I in 1229.
+A special structure as it is still the only existing and oldest city gate in the Netherlands.
+For about two centuries, the gate served as a defensive structure to protect the city from outside influences.
+The walling up of the Nieuwstad, the area south of the gate (second half of the 15th century) gave the Helpoort gate a different function.
+For instance, the entrance was used as a meeting place for clothiers or fullers, harness house, powder magazine and even as a residence!

-The city gate is home to the Fortress Museum.
-Here you will find tangible evidence of Maastricht's illustrious history.
-The small museum is definitely worth a visit.
-The entrance is medievally hidden on a little square next to the gate.
-Hosts are on hand to explain and answer questions.
+Want to experience what it was like?
+You can, because inside the city gate you will find the Fortress Museum.
+Get carried away by the remains, which make the memory of Maastricht's glorious medieval history tangible.
+A small, unique museum with great impact.
+The entrance is hidden on a little square next to the gate.
+Hosts and hostesses are on hand to explain and answer questions.

 Prices